wellsling68/Wells_BlueStampPortfolio/index.md

 - What needs to be completed before your final milestone -->
 ## Summary:
-For my second milestone, I installed and set up the software that was provided with the kit, GRBL candle 0.9.
+For my second milestone, I installed and set up the software that was provided with the kit, GRBL Candle 0.9.
 After that, I uploaded the firmware the kit provided onto the microcontroller on my pen plotter, an Arduino UNO.
-To start the pen plotter, I would connect my computer to the Arduino UNO with a USB cable, then GRBL candle 0.9 allowed me to send Gcode (geometric code) instructions from my computer to the Arduino UNO on the pen plotter.
+To start the pen plotter, I would connect my computer to the Arduino UNO with a USB cable, then GRBL Candle 0.9 allowed me to send Gcode (geometric code) instructions from my computer to the Arduino UNO on the pen plotter.
 I considered this milestone to be complete when I was able to fully print quality samples of the templates provided to me, which were a wiresphere and a clock.

 ## Challenges:
 So far, I was most suprised by the accuracy in which the pen potter could draw since I did not think that motors could spin so precisely.
-Besides that, I found that, in the beginning, setting up the pen plotter before powering it was the most challenging since I had not figured out how to calibrate the machine yet.
-This caused many issues in the beginning, such as drawing off the paper and the machine jamming into its sides.
-I eventually solved this issue when I switched to a different software, UGS (Universal G-code Sender).
-This program allowed me to manually zero the machine before plotting so I would not have to face the two challenges previously mentioned anymore.
+Besides that, I found that finding the correct position for the plotter to begin drawing the most challenging since the software I was using, GRBL Candle 0.9, did not have a visualizer showing which direction the pen plotter would move or the ability to zero the machine coordinates.
+Because of this, many issues arose in the beginning, such as drawing off the paper or the machine jamming into its sides.
+Eventually, after many attempts, I was able to figure out the starting positions for each the template images, allowing me to finally complete this milestone.

 ## What's Next:
-Next, I would like to plot my own custom images, so I plan on finding a way to do that.
+For my next milestone, I would like to be able to draw my own custom images on my plotter.
+I would also like to find new software that would give me more controll over my machine.

 # First Milestone